CloudLabsAI-Azure/hack-in-a-day-challenges/autonomous-it-troubleshooting-agent/challenge-6.md

 # Challenge 06: Deploy to Teams & Test End-to-End

 ## Introduction
 The final step is to deploy your IT Helpdesk Copilot to Microsoft Teams, making it accessible to all employees in your organization.
-Teams provides the perfect channel for IT support, with chat, notifications, and approval workflows all in one place.
+Teams provides the perfect channel for IT support, with chat and notifications all integrated within Copilot Studio.

-In this challenge, you will publish your copilot, add it to Teams, and perform comprehensive end-to-end testing of the entire automation workflow.
+In this challenge, you will publish your copilot, add it to Teams, and perform comprehensive end-to-end testing of the entire automation workflow—all built entirely within Copilot Studio.

 ## Challenge Objectives
 - Publish the copilot from Copilot Studio
 - Deploy the copilot to Microsoft Teams
 - Test complete user journey from Teams
-- Verify approval workflow in Teams
+- Verify Teams notifications for high-priority tickets
-- Validate ticket management in Microsoft Lists
+- Validate ticket management in Dataverse/Power Apps

 ## Steps to Complete